-Advanced manufacturing and fabrication is driving the next wave of manufacturing excellence in Australia through the transformation of specialised materials into high performing products.
+Advanced materials, manufacturing and fabrication are driving the next wave of innovation and research translation in Australia through the transformation of specialised materials into high-performance products and solutions.

-Professor Xavier Mulet, Director, RMIT Advanced Manufacturing and Fabrication ECP
+Professor Xavier Mulet, Director, RMIT Advanced Materials, Manufacturing and Fabrication ECP

 Along with harnessing existing research networks and projects to respond to COVID-19, RMIT’s Enabling Capability Platforms (ECPs) launched five cross-platform initiatives in June 2020 to address various key areas for post COVID-19 recovery.

 The Enabling Capability Platforms initiated Concept Papers aimed at supporting the development of ideas for major interdisciplinary projects to address significant challenges requiring a truly interdisciplinary team to make substantial progress.

 Dr Serene Ho’s Concept Paper titled ‘Thinking About Treaty Spatially’ is now available to view.
 The paper explores spatial implications of treaty for land and geospatial professionals for building a shared future.

 We will enable innovation by: